-We began the 2013-2014 school year with one formal in-service day prior to student arrival.
-On this day, all faculty and staff participated in an opening address presented by Andrew Davis which included New Jersey state performance data (NJ ASK), NJ Achieve, and report card review.
+We began the 2014-2015 school year with two formal in-services day prior to student arrival.
+On day one, all faculty and staff participated in an opening address presented by Andrew Davis which included New Jersey state performance data (NJ ASK), NJ Achieve, and report card and grading review.
+The ELA writing committee reviewed exemplars and WIRT expectations.
 The teachers also had time to meet with the guidance counselors, CST team, and nursing staff to review student IEPs, 504s, and medical plans.
+On the second day, the principals ran their opening meeting which included information regarding NJ Achieve, blood borne pathogens, asthma, etc.